eightbitraptor/ansible-kyouko/README.md

 ----------

 There are some pre-built packages of software that I use contained within this repo.
-All the packages were downloaded from the Github release page for the software and the source can be found at the following links:
+Source can be found at the following links:

 1. **light: [haikarainen/light](https://github.com/haikarainen/light)** A super
    useful little utility for controlling the display backlight of a Thinkpad,